Sun Lijun: Career

-Death sentence
+Downfall

 On April 19, 2020, he has been placed under investigation for serious violations of laws and regulations by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 His colleague, Meng Hongwei, was sacked for graft in October 2018.
-Exiled tycoon Guo Wengui said both Sun and Meng Hongwei belong to a group known informally as the "Shanghai clique", led by CCP general secretary Xi Jinping's political rival, former general secretary Jiang Zemin.

 On September 30, 2021, he was expelled from the CCP and removed from public office.
 On November 4, he was detained by the Supreme People's Procuratorate.

 On July 8, 2022, he stood trial at the Intermediate People's Court of Changchun on charges of taking bribes.
 Prosecutors accused Sun of taking advantage of his different positions between 2008 and 2018 to seek profits for various companies and individuals in business favours, government jobs and promotions.
 In return, he accepted money and property worth over 646 million yuan ($95.74 million).
 On September 23, he received a suspended death sentence that could be commuted to life in prison after two years, with no possibility of parole.
 He was also deprived of political rights for life and all his properties were also confiscated.